Mexico's coronavirus czar in hospital with COVID-19, as death toll nears 186,000

 A number of high-level officials in Mexico have contracted the virus, including President Andres Manuel Lopez Obrador, who has shunned face masks.

-Mexico on Sunday registered another 458 coronavirus fatalities and 2,810 more confirmed infections, for a total of 2,086,938 cases.
+Mexico registered another 458 coronavirus fatalities and 2,810 more confirmed infections on Sunday, for a total of 2,086,938 cases.
 The government says the real number of infected people is likely significantly higher than the confirmed cases.

-Reporting by Daina Beth Solomon and Sharay Angulo; Editing by Lisa Shumaker and Diane Craft
+Reporting by Daina Beth Solomon and Sharay Angulo; Editing by Lisa Shumaker, Diane Craft and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.